yamauchi-inochu/learning/QGIS_en/a/a.md

 # Introduction to QGIS

-This is a hands-on training material for beginners to QGIS.
-Through the curriculum, participants can learn the characteristics of  spatial data, displaying data in GIS, changing symbols, map layout, etc., while actually operating QGIS.
+This is a hands-on training material for QGIS beginners.
+Through this section, the users can learn the characteristics of spatial data, displaying GIS data on the software, changing layer symbols, map layout, etc., while actually operating QGIS.

 Menu
 -------